 For showtimes, click here.

 Director Sam Peckinpah and Steve McQueen teamed up again for 1972’s The Getaway.
-While the story of a criminal on the run wasn’t new, their movie deviated from the norm by allowing the protagonists redemption and a happy ending.
+While a criminal-on-the-run story isn't new, their movie deviated from the norm when the protagonists found a happy ending.

 1. There was a different director.